 (Please note that it is not possible to sign up for Sesshin by e-mail.

-Berkeley Zen Center offers eight half-day sittings each year,
+Berkeley Zen Center offers several half-day sittings each year,

 which are great opportunities to focus on just zazen and are